 2014 – Století pohrom, století zázraků Rudolfa Dzurka (The Century of Disasters and Miracles by Rudolf Dzurko)

 A partial overview of the Fund of Fine Arts can also be obtained through the publication entitled Collections of the Museum of Romani Culture: Fine Art.
 Roma authors.
-Acquisitions 1991-2005 (190 pages), which was published in 2005 (available in e-shop here).
+Acquisitions 1991-2005 (190 pages).

 Curator: MgA.
 Anita Topínková